-- Fundamental theorem of Calculus, and the integration by parts with applications - Integral mean value theorem - Change of variables - Taylor series with integral and Lagrange remainders - Elementary point-set topology (neighborhoods, open and closed sets, compactness, and Heine-Borel)
+- Taylor series with integral and Lagrange remainders - Elementary point-set topology (neighborhoods, open and closed sets, compactness, and Heine-Borel)

 - 1. cleanly formulate mathematical concepts and results discussed in class; - 2. outline proofs which have been given in the lectures; - 3. independently prove results which are direct consequences of those proved in the lectures; - 4. understand and use fundamental mathematical terminology to communicate mathematics at a university level.